enfmarinho/tgames/README.md

 # tgames
-Terminal mini games emulator featuring famous games such as Snake, Tetris and 2048.
+Terminal mini games emulator featuring famous games such as Snake, Tetris, 2048 and others.

 # List of games
 - Snake
 - Tetris
 - 2048
+- Flappy Bird

 # Installation
 The installation can be done via cargo, just use: